brendon-boldt/filex-emergent-language/README.md

-# Reward Shaping Interfers with Emergent Language
+# Modeling Emergent Lexicon Formation with a Self-Reinforcing Stochastic Process

-## Running the code
+## Running the Emergent Language System

 Create an environment (e.g., using `pip` or `conda`) and install the packages specified in `requirements.txt`.
 This code has been tested with Python 3.8 and 3.9 on GNU/Linux.